congyuandong/koa-adam-locale/readme.md

 Then you can set current language by request url like this '/set_locale?lang=en-us'

 ## Local Params
-The following three params are set to `this.locals`
+The following three params are set to ctx.namespace, default `ctx.locals`.
+For koa-views 3.x version, you can set namespace to `ctx.state`
 - `this.locals._i18n_` {Object}
 - `this.locals._i18n_current_` {String}
 - `this.locals._i18n_supported_` {Array}